msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 Disaster recovery workflows restore data from backups that predate the deletion request.
 Unless backup recovery and data sharing workflows are deletion-aware, restoring a single upstream backup can repopulate dozens of downstream systems with previously deleted personal data.

 Organizations often do not remove customer data from backups, but recovery processes must account for deletion requests since the backup was taken.
-Centralized resurrection detection and re-deletion workflows can reduce service-specific recovery logic, with the tradeoff of risking temporary propagation of resurrected data.
+Centralized resurrection detection and re-deletion workflows can reduce service-specific recovery logic, at the cost of temporarily propagating resurrected data before it's caught.

 ### Source 6: Silent deletion failures